romeerez/orchid-orm/packages/docs/src/guide/building-a-sample-app.md

 Here I want to tell about one special feature of the `Orchid ORM` which doesn't exist in other node.js ORMs.
 There are similar capabilities in `Objection.js` and `Openrecord`, but they aren't type-safe.

-Let's start from the article's `author` field: querying author includes some nuances specific to the user model, better to keep such queries encapsulated inside the related feature folder.
+Let's start from the article's `author` field: querying author includes some nuances specific to the user table, better to keep such queries encapsulated inside the related feature folder.

 Extract author object from `articleDto` into own `userDto`: